Reviewing Apple (OTCMKTS:REXLQ) and Winnebago Industries (NYSE:WGO)

 |2.75

-Winnebago Industries has a consensus price target of $80.08, suggesting a potential upside of 18.61%.
-Given Winnebago Industries’ higher probable upside, analysts clearly believe Winnebago Industries is more favorable than Apple.
+Winnebago Industries has a consensus price target of $80.08, suggesting a potential upside of 22.00%.
+Given Winnebago Industries’ higher possible upside, analysts plainly believe Winnebago Industries is more favorable than Apple.

 Institutional & Insider Ownership

 88.7% of Winnebago Industries shares are owned by institutional investors.
 54.7% of Apple shares are owned by insiders.
 Comparatively, 5.3% of Winnebago Industries shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares Apple and Winnebago Industries’ revenue, earnings per share (EPS) and valuation.
+This table compares Apple and Winnebago Industries’ gross revenue, earnings per share and valuation.

 |Gross Revenue